 Guard rails are required on the sides of stairs with a total rise of more than 30" above the floor or grade below.

 Secure bottom stair rail post to stair framing with (2) 1/2" bolts or equivalent.
-In this case we bolted the rail post to the riser board.
+In this case, we bolted the rail post to the riser board.
 You may also attach the post to the stair stringer.
 Make sure the rail post is long enough for a 34" minimum rail plus additional room for post cap mounting.

 Verify that both your top and bottom stair rail posts are plumb.
 Lay the bottom rail on top of the stairs to determine the correct angle.
 Mark the intersection of the rail posts with the bottom rail.
 Cut your top and bottom rails to the same length.

-If you are using Deckorator's rail connector you need to remove 1/4" on each end of the top and bottom rail along the angle.
 Attach the rail connector to the ends of the top and bottom rail with screws.

 Install the bottom rail centered between posts.
 Install your stair baluster connectors so that each baluster will have less than a 4" opening between balusters.

 Align the top and bottom rail sections to mark the corresponding connector locations with a level.

 Guardrails on stairs must be at least 34" high, measured from the nosing of the treads.
 Measure and cut your aluminum balusters to fit your stair railing assembly.
 Next, slide the balusters over the bottom stair rail connectors.
 Then, slide the top rail connectors into the balusters from the bottom up.